Radio National: 1990s: Unified branding

-21st century
+2000s–2010s: Funding and programming cuts

 In 2008, controversial programming changes once more raised the issue of funding cuts to the public broadcaster.
 Presenter Stephen Crittenden leaked confidential programming changes in an unscheduled live broadcast before the start of his show, criticising his superiors.
 He was suspended for his outburst, and his unscripted comments were cut from Radio National's podcast and transcript of the program.
 Religious commentator Paul Collins on crikey.com subsequently echoed Crittenden's fears.
 Crittenden was reinstated in 2009 as a reporter on Background Briefing, after a settlement was reached.
 However, his program and the other eight programs that had been cancelled or merged were not re-instated that year.
 The head of ABC Radio, Sue Howard, was dismissed in 2009.

-In January 2012 Radio National was rebranded as RN, partly in recognition of the stations growing digital audience.
+In January 2012 Radio National was rebranded as RN, partly in recognition of the station's growing digital audience.
 RN has also been used as shorthand for the station's name by many presenters going back several years.
-The stations tagline, which has changed regularly over the years, was also changed to "Your World Unfolding" to mesh with the station's new logo and visual identity.
+RN's tagline, which has changed regularly over the years, was also changed to "Your World Unfolding" to mesh with the station's new logo and visual identity.

 In 2012 a new Religion and Ethics report was launched, hosted by Andrew West.
 The Media Report was also relaunched, hosted by broadcaster and former Life Matters host Richard Aedy.
 The Media Report was, however, cancelled again in 2015.

-In late 2016, the new head of the ABC, Michelle Guthrie, defended the removal of staff and programmes from the Radio National 2017 schedule.
-In January 2017 the schedule was reduced in scope due to loss of staff and programmes.
+In late 2016, the new head of the ABC Michelle Guthrie defended the removal of staff and programmes from the Radio National 2017 schedule, with the scope of the new year's lineup culled due to budget cuts with consequent staff and programming reductions.

+2020s: Major changes

+In November 2024, Radio National announced new programmes and schedule designed to relaunch the station in 2025 as "the centre of big conversations and create a space where audiences can expand their worldview while engaging with the world’s best thinkers."
+This was the biggest slate of changes and the largest announcement of new programmes since the 2017 upheaval and cuts.

+The new programming schedule commenced on 20 January 2025.
+The station also changed its logo from the previous 'RN' logo to a new 'Radio National' logo.